Planning an Ireland staycation this year and need some inspiration? Here are some magical destinations right on your doorstep in Ireland.

 The Burren is often referred to as being the closest thing on earth to the lunar landscape of the moon.
 The Burren and Cliffs of Moher Geopark is certainly a truly unique and impressive landscape with an outstanding geological heritage.
 It’s also a great place for a Irish staycation.

-The Cliffs of Moher, Poulnabrone Dolmen and the Flaggy Shore are all most see attractions but the views under the karst landscape are just as impressive with the Aillwee Cave or Doolin Cave providing the best opportunities.
+The Cliffs of Moher, Poulnabrone Dolmen and the Flaggy Shore are all most see attractions.
+Furthermore, the views under the karst landscape are just as impressive with the Aillwee Cave and Doolin Cave.
+Marvel at the large stalactites and stalagmites in these great attractions.

-For those who prefer sand to rocks, there is also plenty to choose from with the surfer paradise of Lahinch and lovely nearby beaches of Fanore, Spanish Point, Dunbeg and Kilkee to only name a few.
-There are also no shortage of pretty villages in the area with Doolin, Ballyvaughan and Corofin.
+For those who prefer sand to rocks, there is also plenty to choose from starting with the surfer paradise of Lahinch.
+There are also lovely beaches at Fanore, Spanish Point, Dunbeg and Kilkee to only name a few.
+There are no shortage of pretty villages in the area either with Doolin, Ballyvaughan and Corofin.

 For those who want to experience the Burren at a slower pace, the Burren Way is a 98km long (116km including the Black Head Loop) walking route which brings you from Lahinch along the entire Cliffs of Moher to Doolin, Fanore and Ballyvaughan before then turning inland to Corofin.